Is It Safe To Eat Liver During Pregnancy?

 Benefits Of Eating Liver During Pregnancy

-The liver has many nutrients which are good for maternal health.
-It contains (1):
+The liver has many nutrients that are good for maternal health as well as fetal health.
+It contains (1) (2):

 According to gynecologist & obstetrician Dr. Nisarg Patel, “The liver can be healthy for the baby if consumed in moderation and cooked thoroughly.
 The liver can provide essential nutrients such as protein, iron, folic acid, zinc, copper, and vitamin B12.
 These nutrients can support the baby’s brain, immune system, and metabolism.”